 - a convective exchange term (h[θs-θa]) between the ground at θs temperature and the atmosphere at θa temperature,

-In practice, it can be seen that the internal flow (φ) is, with some exceptions, much lower than each of the other terms, as on volcanoes.
+In prectice, observations have shown that the heat flux of deep origin is generally negligible as compared to the other sources of heat, except on volcanoes.
 Therefore, the surface ground temperature differs little (a few degrees) from the air temperature.
 Variations in solar radiation impose temperature variations on the surface of the ground, related to daylight or seasonal variations.

 These temperature variations are propagated in the underlying soils, in particular due to their thermal conduction.
-It can be seen that, due to conduction alone, diurnal variations affect the first 15 cm of soil.
+Hence, because of conduction alone, diurnal variations affect the first 15 cm of soil.
 The annual variations imply temperature variations over the first three metres, while secular variations can reach the first 30 metres.
 At a scale of 10,000 years, variations affect soil temperature by conduction to a depth of 300 m.
 Thus, the trace of the last glaciation (apogee about 20,000 years ago) can be found in thermal profiles (variations in the geothermal gradient with depth) up to about 400 to 500 metres deep, depending on the effect of disturbances related to fluid circulation.

 It is remarkable that temperature variations over periods of less than a year are only in the order of a few tenths of a degree as soon as one reaches a few metres below the surface of the ground.
 For example, annual measurements, repeated over a few years and carried out in a granite outcropping at an altitude of about 500 m in the Vichy region, revealed seasonal temperature variations of just one-tenth of a degree at a depth of 15 m below the ground surface.
 It is this stability of the shallow temperature that allows the installation of so-called geothermal heat pumps, as discussed below.